hstdt/iOS-Rich-Text-Editor/README.md

 -Forked by Deadpikle for additional fixes and features.
 Readme updates TODO.
 There have been many enhancements and improvements.
 Please bug me for an updated README if I forget, which I probably will.
 The code is by no means perfectly clean, but it does function!
 Be wary of using the stock undo/redo with bulleted lists —- it often fails.
 Also, I have no idea how CocoaPods updates with forks work, so if someone needs me to do that, please point me in the right direction…-

+### TODO
+- [ ] Drop WEPopover dependency and always present other screens modally.
+- [ ] Add directions to the README.md about how to present the modal screens as popovers (see [here](https://rbnsn.me/ios-8-popover-presentations) and [here](https://richardallen.me/2014/11/28/popovers.html)).
+- [ ] Make use of iOS NSTextStorage
+- [ ] Port fixes and changes from OS X

 RichTextEditor for iPhone &amp; iPad

 Features: